mbreese/whiterabbit/README.md

 ## Methods

+### Workflow

+I typically will work where I split each task into a separate set of scripts or tools.
+Then I will merge the appropriate data together after the end.
+For an HPC cluster, I'll use my own pipeline language (cgpipe) to manage these jobs.
+For small analyses like this, I'll use a Makefile.
+All commands needed to build the final output (`out/merged.txt`) is detailed in the Makefile.
+Some of the inputs require a download and can't be included in this repository (ex: COSMIC tables).

 ### Variant type

 Each variant was assigned a type (deletion, insertion, single-base substitution, or multi-base substitution) based on a comparison to the reference.
 Any alt-allele that was larger than the reference was considered an insertion.
 Any alt-allele that was smaller than the reference was considered a deletion.
 Any alt-allele that was the same length as the reference allele and contained only one difference was a single-base substitution.
 Alt-alleles with multiple changes, but the same length as the reference allele were multi-base substitutions.
 This ignores the possibility of an indel/substitution combination.